tcltk/tcl/doc/markdown/interp.md

 : ...see next...

 [interp]{.cmd} [debug]{.sub} [path]{.arg} [[-frame]{.lit} [boolean]{.arg}]{.optarg}
 : Controls whether frame-level stack information is captured in the child interpreter identified by *path*.
 If no arguments are specified, the option and its current setting are returned.
 If **-frame** is specified, the current setting is returned.
 If *boolean* if provided as well, the debug setting is set to the specified value.
-This only affects the output of **info frame**, in that exact frame-level information for command invocation at the bytecode level is only captured with this setting on.
+This only affects the output of [info frame][info], in that exact frame-level information for command invocation at the bytecode level is only captured with this setting on.
     For example, with code like

     ```